Roundworms in dogs: A comprehensive guide

 • Feces should be removed immediately and disposed of safely.

-3. Repeated fecal examinations:
+3. Repeated stool examinations:

 • These examinations are an important part of aftercare and help to monitor the success of the treatment.